 - A third-party fee

 Origination fees are government regulated and based on the appraised value of the home.
-They typically don’t exceed $6,000, while third-party fees are much smaller in nature and include appraisal, title and inspection fees, among others.
-MIP is a fee paid directly to the FHA and, in most cases, is 0.5 percent of the property value.
-Over the course of the loan, borrowers are also expected to incur a cost of 1.25 percent annual MIP on the loan balance, and interest accrues on the balance.
+Third-party fees are much smaller in nature and include appraisal, title and inspection fees, among others.
+MIP is a fee paid directly to the FHA.
+Over the course of the loan, borrowers are also expected to incur an annual MIP cost on the loan balance and like all other loans interest accrues on the balance.

 When Do I Have to Pay Back a Reverse Mortgage?